 Farming is physically demanding and inherently risky.
 From handling livestock and operating machinery to working with pesticides and navigating unpredictable weather, agricultural workers face a unique set of hazards every day.
-That’s why having the right PPE for farm workers isn’t just recommended - it’s vital.
+That's why having the right PPE for farm workers isn't just recommended, it's vital.

 In this guide we lay out what PPE is, how to choose the right kit for the job, and how to use it effectively to meet both safety standards and legal obligations.